bbrister/SIFT3D/README.md

 Copyright (c) 2015 Blaine Rister et al., see LICENSE for details.

+SIFT3D is an analogue of the scale-invariant feature transform (SIFT) for three-dimensional images.
+It leverages volumetric data and real-world units to detect keypoints and extract a robust description of their content.
+It can also perform 3D image registration by matching SIFT3D features and fitting geometric transformations with the RANSAC algorithm.
+All of this is implemented in a cross-platform C library, with wrappers for Matlab.

-Analogue of the scale-invariant feature transform (SIFT) for three-dimensional images.
-Includes an image processing and linear algebra library with feature matching and RANSAC regression.
-Also includes IO functions supporting a variety of image formats.
+SIFT3D includes imutil, a utility library for image processing and linear algebra.
+This library performs file IO in a variety of medical imaging formats, including DICOM and NIFTI.

 ## Contents